A Coding Theorem for Bipartite Unitaries in Distributed Quantum Computation: Single-shot Two-Round Protocols

-We say that a measurement $\mathbb M$ is $\epsilon$-Markovianizing conditioned by $R_A$ if the map induced by $M_k$ is $\epsilon_k$-Markovianizing conditioned by $R_A$ for each $k$ and $\sum_kp_k\epsilon_k\leq\epsilon$. \end{dfn} The following two lemmas state that the conditions of decoupling and Markovianizing are equivalent under the condition of obliviousness.
-This equivalence is the core of this contribution, which translates the problem of finding the optimal costs in distributed quantum computation to that of computing the Markovianizing cost of a particular state.
+The following two lemmas are at the core of the proofs of the main result, which translates the problem of finding the optimal costs for implementing a bipartite unitary to that of computing the Markovianizing cost of a particular state.